Farhan-Abbas/discovery-order-entry-app/README.md

 > .venv\Scripts\activate
 ```

-### 3. Install Dependencies
+### 6. Install Dependencies
 ```bash
 $ pip install -r requirements.txt
 ```

-### 4. Run the Application
+### 7. Run the Application
 ```bash
 $ uvicorn app:app --reload
 ```

-### 5. Access the Application
+### 8. Access the Application
 Open your browser and navigate to:
 ```
 http://127.0.0.1:8000
 ```

 ## Usage
+1. Fill in the customer name and select products from the predefined list.
+2. Choose quantities and select the desired currency for pricing.
-1. Fill in the customer name and add order items dynamically using the "Add Order Item" button.
+3. Add multiple order items using the "Add Order Item" button.
-2. Submit the form.
-The backend will validate the data and return a confirmation or error message.
+4. Submit the form.
+The backend will validate the data, save it to the PostgreSQL database, and return a detailed confirmation with pricing information.

+## API Endpoints
+- `GET /` - Serve the order entry form
+- `POST /order` - Create a new order
+- `GET /orders` - Retrieve all orders
+- `GET /orders/{order_id}` - Retrieve a specific order
+- `GET /api/products` - Get predefined products with prices
+- `GET /api/exchange-rates` - Get current exchange rates

 ## Software Tech Stack and Architecture Decisions
 - **Backend**: FastAPI provides speed, simplicity, and built-in validation with Pydantic.
+- **Database**: PostgreSQL with SQLModel ORM for robust, persistent data storage.
 - **Frontend**: HTML, CSS, and JavaScript provide a lightweight and dynamic user interface, with JavaScript enabling dynamic form submission via the Fetch API for a smooth user experience.
-- **In-Memory Storage**: Orders are stored in a Python dictionary for simplicity.
-While this avoids the complexity of setting up a database, it means data is lost when the server restarts.
-For a production system, a database would be necessary.
+- **Database Storage**: PostgreSQL ensures data persistence, ACID compliance, and scalability for production use.
 - **Validation**: Both client-side and server-side validation are implemented to ensure data integrity and provide immediate feedback to users.
 - **Virtual Environment**: A virtual environment is used to isolate dependencies, ensuring compatibility and preventing conflicts with system-wide Python packages.

 ## Design Decisions and Tradeoffs
+- **Predefined Products**: Using a predefined product catalog with fixed prices enables consistent pricing and currency conversion.
+- **Database Migration**: Moved from in-memory storage to PostgreSQL for data persistence, better concurrent access, and production readiness.
+- **SQLModel Integration**: Chosen for seamless integration with FastAPI and Pydantic, providing type safety and automatic API documentation.
 - **Dynamic Form**: JavaScript dynamically adds order items, improving usability but requiring careful handling of field names and validation.
-- **Tradeoff of Simplicity**: The use of in-memory storage and HTML-based error handling prioritizes simplicity and user experience for this small-scale project but would need enhancements for scalability and security in production.
-- **Feature Enhancements**: I added a remove order item feature for better UX, and considered adding order history viewing but kept it simple per the core requirements.
+- **Currency Conversion**: Real-time currency conversion using hardcoded exchange rates (can be easily extended to use live APIs).
+- **Feature Enhancements**: Added predefined products, pricing, currency conversion, and persistent storage while maintaining simplicity.

 ## Testing

 Unit tests are included to ensure the functionality and reliability of the application.
 The tests cover:
 - Validation of customer name and order items.
-- Successful order creation.
+- Successful order creation and database storage.
 - Error handling for invalid inputs (e.g., missing customer name, duplicate product names).
+- Database operations and data integrity.

 ### Running the Tests